aplotnyk/sql_dwh_project/README.md

-# SQL Data Warehouse Project 🏢
+# Sales & Customer Analytics (SQL Data Warehouse Project) 🏢

 Building real-world data warehouse with SQL Server that transforms an operational data into clean, analytics-ready insights.
-Think of it as giving raw business data a complete makeover!
+The goal is to give a complete makeover to the raw business data!

 ## 🎯 What's This All About?